anharrington/handsonpython/rstP/io.rst

 associated with the *particular type of object*.
 In particular ``str`` objects have a method called ``format``.
-The syntax for methods has the object followed by a period followed by the method name, and further parameters in parentheses.
+The syntax for methods has the object followed by a period followed by the method name, and any further parameters in parentheses.

     *object*.\ *methodname*\ ``(``\ *parameters*\ ``)``